Moreno de Souza

-Moreno de Souza (Konkani: Padre Moren) (3 November 1923 – 14 October 2007) was a Goan Jesuit priest and Konkani Marian poet, Konkani writer, translator and a historian.
+Moreno de Souza (Konkani: Padre Moren; 3 November 1923 – 14 October 2007) was an Indian Jesuit priest and Konkani Marian poet, Konkani writer, translator and a historian.
 He was one of the translators of the Povitr Pustok (the Holy Bible) in Romi Konkani.

 Early life

 Born at his maternal house in Pilerne, Goa on 3 November 1923 to Maria Magdalena and Jeronimo de Souza, Moreno spent his early life in Marna and then Pilerne where he studied.
 He was born in a family that gave several priests to the Church: two of his maternal uncles, Pe.
 Leles de Souza and Pe.
 Cirilo de Souza are diocesan priests in the Archdiocese of Goa.
 Hard working and obedient he studied at the Institute Mater Dei in Saligão, Goa.
 Being persuaded by Mgr Ayres Fernandes from Siolim to write in his own mother tongue, Moreno, as a boy, began writing in Konkani.

-Call to be a priest
+Priesthood

-With the Lord's inspiration and on the advice of his maternal uncle Padre Leles de Souza, Moreno de Souza decided to become a priest and join the Jesuit order.
+With the Lord's inspiration and on the advice of his maternal uncle Padre Leles de Souza, Moreno decided to become a priest and join the Jesuit order.
 He acknowledged later that he had not even heard of the Jesuits in his youth, but his maternal uncle Padre Leles, a diocesan priest and an acclaimed music conductor was impressed with the religious Order.
 Moreno entered the Jesuits on 8 November 1944.

-Fr.
 Moreno studied for the priesthood and was ordained in Granada, Spain on 15 July 1958.
 As mother and family could not be present for his Ordination, he had Spanish God parents.
 He loved the local people, who treated him with love.
 He was given the name Cosmus, but he continued with the name Moreno.
 He took his last vows on 22 April 1978.
 He completed more than 50 years of priesthood at his death.